elixirbeats/abletoolz/README.md

 ![Abletoolz](https://github.com/elixirbeats/abletoolz/raw/master/doc/gradient.png)
 # Abletoolz

-Abletoolz is a Python command line tool to edit, fix and analyze Ableton Live sets.
+Abletoolz is a Python library and command line tool to edit, fix and analyze Ableton Live sets.
 Primarily the purpose is to automate things that aren't available in Live and make your life easier.
 It can:
 - Run on one set, or an entire directory of sets.
 So you can fix/analyze everything with one command.
 - Color all your tracks/clips with random color gradients.